allu77/TVScraper/README.md

 clicking the Add button.
 Supported sources for season scrapers are:

 - Wikipedia.it (italian show schedule): use the URL of the season page from wikipedia Italy (e.g. <http://it.wikipedia.org/wiki/Episodi_di_Big_Bang_Theory_(sesta_stagione)>)
-- TVRage.com (US show schedule): use the URL of the episode list API for the show (e.g. <http://services.tvrage.com/feeds/episode_list.php?sid=5098>) .
+- TVRage.com (US show schedule): use the URL of the episode list API for the show (e.g. <http://services.tvrage.com/feeds/episode_list.php?sid=5098>).
+The season scraper will look only for episodes of this season.
+- TVMaze.com (US show schedule): use the URL of the episode list API for the show (e.g. <http://api.tvmaze.com/shows/7/episodes>).
 The season scraper will look only for episodes of this season.
 - DDUnlinmited: use the URL of the first page of the thread where new episodes of this season will be posted
 - TV Undeground: use the URL of the RSS of the season you want to download (e.g. <http://tvunderground.org.ru/rss.php?se_id=60938>)
 - RSS: use the URL of a RSS containing links for new episodes.
 The scraper will parse the filename or the item title and look only